truongphucanh/material-classification/docs/README.md

 RAID-G: Robust Estimation of Approximate Infinite Dimensional Gaussian With Application to Material Recognition

 # CVPR 2015
-Reflectance Hashing for Material Recognition
+Reflectance Hashing for Material Recognition.
+[Source](https://github.com/zhanghang1989/Deep-Reflectance-Code/blob/master/README.md)

 Material Recognition in the Wild With the Materials in Context Database